nvietsang/jekyll-now/projects.md

 + **Brute-force attack to WiFi password (Avanced Network 2 course):** Given captured traffic (pcap) of WiFi connection.
 Studied the protocol of exchange *WPA-PSK*.
 Used Scapy to analyze packets and brute-force.

-+ **CertifPlus (Security of using ICT, 17/20):** Built a back-end server to securely distribute and verify electronic attestations using signatures and timestamps.
++ **CertifPlus (Security of using ICT course, 17/20):** Built a back-end server to securely distribute and verify electronic attestations using signatures and timestamps.
 Generated keys and certificates for Certificate Authentity (CA) and server by [openssl](https://www.openssl.org).
 Applied steganograhpy to hide signatures and QRcode to hide timestamp.
 Requested and verify timestamp by [https://www.freetsa.org](https://www.freetsa.org).
 Built a frontal server to avoid direct interactions between clients and back-end server.
 [Demo](https://youtu.be/_Zw2cijWcmE)

-+ **Image Texture Synthesis (Avanced Algorithm and Programmation):** Designed and implemented a dynamic programming algorithm for image texture synthesis based on the paper [Image Quilting for Texture Synthesis and Transfer](https://people.eecs.berkeley.edu/~efros/research/quilting.html).
++ **Image Texture Synthesis (Avanced Algorithm and Programmation course):** Designed and implemented a dynamic programming algorithm for image texture synthesis based on the paper [Image Quilting for Texture Synthesis and Transfer](https://people.eecs.berkeley.edu/~efros/research/quilting.html).
 Implemented different algorithms (recursion, recursion with redundant calculation, iteration), did experiments and comparisons.

 + **TriviaLim (Advanced Java course, 17/20):** Built an Android gaming application of answering multiple-choice questions.
 Designed the architecture of database and the script.
 Applied fragments to control activities.
 Used Firebase as database.